2martens/meta/design/Functionality.md

 * High-End API level
     * these features utilize many features below their level
     * they don't provide an accessible frontend/backend
-        * they can provide controllers and templates which can then be accessed from higher level features
     * these features are the defining features of the web platform
 * Application level
     * these features have accessible frontend/backend